England scraps quarantine for vaccinated EU, US travelers | DW | 28.07.2021

 On Wednesday, Prime Minister Boris Johnson told radio broadcaster LBC that he was considering a travel corridor with the US.
 "We want people to be able to come from the US freely in a way that they normally do," he said.

-England scrapped obligatory quarantine for return travelers from "amber list" countries on July 19, but only for people who had received both of their vaccines from the British health service, the NHS.
+England scrapped obligatory quarantine for return travelers from "amber list" countries — including the US and most of the EU — on July 19, but only for people who had received both of their vaccines from the British health service, the NHS.

+The UK's travel industry has been pushing the government to open up more quickly.
+Airlines will be looking to entice travelers back to the UK after 16 months of restrictions.
+British Airways saw its share prices up 3% with easyJet's shares jumping by around 4% following the announcement.

+The countries covered by the new quarantine-free travel rules include the UK's nine biggest markets by visitor volume at pre-pandemic levels.

 Shapps also announced the relaunching of international cruises, as well as flexible testing programs for key workers.